Adopt This Album! Nirvana – In Utero (20th Anniversary Re-Issue)

 I feel that if Nirvana would have made one more album it would have been so heavy, experimental, and probably just as cherished as all of their other records.

-During my obsession I was compelled to try and track down all the b-sides and outtakes from around the time of the recording of this album and the six months following the bands end.
+During my obsession, I was compelled to try and track down all the b-sides and outtakes from around the time of the recording of this album and the six months following the band’s end.
 I even went as far as to con my mom into buying me ridiculously overpriced bootlegs at the CD store, because I thought there might be some sort of unreleased material on them.
-Which most of the time there wasn’t, the bastards usually just labeled the already released songs with different names.
+Most of the time there wasn’t, the bastards usually just labeled the already released songs with different names.
 Total scam!

 So now 20 years after In Utero‘s release here comes another crazy overpriced-cash-cow deluxe release ($125).